-Here are a few tips to help students be prepared as the Atlantic hurricane season enters what is typically its most active period.
+Here are a few tips to help students be prepared as the Atlantic hurricane season gets under way.

 Let’s start off with the basics.
 A hurricane is a tropical cyclone in which the constant wind speed reaches at least 74 miles per hour.